hasura/learn-graphql/tutorials/frontend/typescript-react-apollo/tutorial-site/content/codegen.md

 1. `graphql.schema.json` - Introspection result of the GraphQL server goes into this file in JSON format.
 2. `src/generated/graphql.tsx` - It will generate the necessary types for mapping GraphQL queries to Typescript.

-_Note_: The command is likely to throw an error until a query, mutation or subscription is defined in the project.

 We will import the generated GraphQL types in different parts of the tutorial and see how it helps with type safety and how much hand written code is avoided.